 The greatest opportunity I is due to my underemployment.
 I work in retail.
 While I have moved up from the sales floor, I am still in that retail environment.
 Last year, our family’s adjusted gross income was less than $20,000.
 We have managed to get by through the generosity of others.
 We are on Food Stamps to supplement our food budget.
 We live in a home owned by MJ’s grandparents so we have no current housing costs.
 Tomas is on state health insurance.
 MJ is on state pregnancy medical.
 I currently have no insurance.

 This ties closely to my biggest financial threats.
 First would be our single source of income.
 MJ teaches piano for additional income but with a baby on the way that may be affected.
 If I were to quit or lose my job our remaining debt would crush us.

 My top goal in life is to be a successful father and provide for my family, allowing my wife to remain home and care for our children.
 To me a father should be willing and able to provide for his family, something I feel inadequate about since our finances are so meager.
 We are religious and that is where my strength comes from.
 Many others in similar situations are crushed under their burdens while we thrive.
 Even with sub-poverty levels of income we have managed to pay off our car loan — we got rid of one car — and credit card debt.
 We tithe at 10% and contribute to our church efforts to assist those in need.

 I first ran across Consumerism Commentary about two and a half years ago, and I began reading and actually digesting the knowledge a few months later.

 Thanks for sticking with this site for so long, JW, and I’m happy to see you participating in Naked With Cash!

 Updated December 27, 2012 and originally published December 21, 2012.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.